asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 Nicole Forsgren (with Jez Humble and Gene Kim) have written _**Accelerate**_ and are responsible for the annual State of DevOps Report.
 In it they describe studies they've done that indicate that, among other practices, having a light-weight review process like code reviews, pair programming, and mob programming is much more effective than review boards and centralized standards bodies.

-The last book I will recommend is Marty Cagan's _**Inspired**_, in it he describes how these great software companies can maintain an innovative culture as they grow.
+The last book I will recommend is Marty Cagan's _**Inspired**_, in it he describes how great software companies can maintain an innovative culture as they grow.

 ### Articles